SReichelt/slate2/doc/Notation.md

 * For every mapping within the notation expression, each source parameter is abstracted as follows.
-  * Only the notation of the source parameter is considered part of the surrounding notation; the tokens following the notation are ignored.
+  * Only the notation of the source parameter is considered part of the surrounding notation; the tokens following the notation are not.
-  * If the source parameter does not include any mapping symbols, then it may be replaced with an arbitrary notation expression when substituting the parameter within the target accordingly.
+  * If the source parameter does not contain any mapping symbols, then it may be replaced with an arbitrary notation expression when substituting the parameter within the target accordingly.
   * Otherwise, this only applies to the target(s) of mapping symbol(s) within the source parameter, taking into account all other abstraction rules.
+(In particular, the source of a mapping within the source parameter may again be replaced with another expression while performing the same replacement in the target.)

 * For an infix mapping with a single parameter, the variants with and without parentheses around the source are considered equivalent.